marcus-j-davies/node-red-contrib-zwave-js/README.md

     - Network Map
     - Network Actions (Include, Exclude, Heal etc etc)
   - 2 Different API models, catering for both experienced and inexperienced users.
-  - Use one node for your entire network, or a node per Z-Wave device.
+  - Use one node for your entire network, or a node per Z-Wave device (or a group of devices)
   - Supports multicast to send commands to mulltiple nodes at the same time.
   - Access to all supported CC's provided by Z-Wave JS.